blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 }
 ```

-* `mapping(address keyper => bool) public keypers`: a mapping from keypers to
+-   `mapping(address keyper => bool) public keypers`: a mapping from keypers to
     their status.
 If the keyper is true, they are allowed to stake.
 If the keyper
     is false, they are not allowed to stake.
-* `mapping(address keyper => Stake[]) public stakes`: a mapping from keypers to
+-   `mapping(address keyper => Stake[]) public stakes`: a mapping from keypers to
     their stakes.
 Each keyper can have multiple stakes with different lock periods.
-* `mapping(address keyper => uint256 balance) public balances`: a mapping from
+-   `mapping(address keyper => uint256 balance) public balances`: a mapping from
     keypers to their balance of shares.

 ### Rewards Calculation Mechanismm

-* The rewards are withdrawn from the rewards distribution contract every time
+-   The rewards are withdrawn from the rewards distribution contract every time
     anyone interacts with state changes functions.
 This includes staking, unstaking, and claiming rewards.
     As the contract balance of SHU and other reward tokens increases, when the
     keyper decides to claim the rewards, they will get a better conversion rate from
     shares (xSHU) to the reward token.
 As the staking token is SHU, when the rewards
     are claimed, the SHU balance of the contract increases, causing a coumpound effect.
-* For unstaking, the keyper also gets the SHU rewards accumulated.
+-   For unstaking, the keyper also gets the SHU rewards accumulated.
-* The reward earned by a user is proportional to the amount they have
+-   The reward earned by a user is proportional to the amount they have
     staked.
 The more tokens a user stakes, the larger their share of the rewards.
-* As more users stake tokens, the total supply increases.
+-   As more users stake tokens, the total supply increases.
 Since the reward rate
     per second is constant, the reward per token decreases.
 This means each user earns a smaller share of the rewards if more tokens are staked by others.
 This creates a balance where the total rewards distributed per second remains steady, but the individual rewards depend on the user's share of the total staked amount and for how long they have staked.
 This way, early stakers are rewarded more than late stakers, incentivizing users to stake early.

 ### Keyper Functions

 #### `stake(uint256 amount)`

-* When staking, the keyper receives shares in exchange for the SHU tokens they stake.
+-   When staking, the keyper receives shares in exchange for the SHU tokens they stake.
 The shares represent the keyper's ownership of the total staked amount and are used to calculate the rewards the keyper earns.
 The more shares a keyper has, the larger their share of the rewards.
-* The caller must have approved the staking contract to transfer `amount` of SHU tokens on their behalf.
+-   The caller must have approved the staking contract to transfer `amount` of SHU tokens on their behalf.
-* Only keypers can call this function.
+-   Only keypers can call this function.
-* A minimum amount of SHU tokens defined by the DAO must be staked.
+-   A minimum amount of SHU tokens defined by the DAO must be staked.
-* Each stake has an individual lock period that must be respected before the
+-   Each stake has an individual lock period that must be respected before the
     keyper can unstake.

 #### `unstake(uint256 amount, uint256 stakeId)`

-* When unstaking, the keyper receives the SHU tokens they staked plus any rewards
+-   When unstaking, the keyper receives the SHU tokens they staked plus any rewards
     they have earned.
-The rewards are automatically compounded into the staked
+The SHU rewards are automatically compounded into the staked
     amount.
 The shares are burned when the keyper unstakes.
-* The caller must have staked for at least `lockPeriod` for the specific stake.
+-   The caller must have staked for at least `lockPeriod` for the specific stake.
+-   If amount is greater than the user balance, the contract will unstake the
+    maximum amount possible.

 #### `claimRewards(address rewardToken, uint256 amount)`

-* Claim rewards for a specific reward token.
+-   Claim rewards for a specific reward token.
-* The amount must be less than or equal to the rewards accumulated until the
+-   The amount must be less than or equal to the rewards accumulated until the
     last update timestamp.
-* Only the keyper can claim their rewards.
+-   Only the keyper can claim their rewards.
-* The maximum amount of rewards that can be claimed can be calculated by calling
+-   The maximum amount of rewards that can be claimed can be calculated by calling
     the `getRewards` function.
-* If caller pass 0 in the `amount` paramater, the contract will claim all the
+-   If caller pass 0 in the `amount` paramater, the contract will claim all the
     caller rewards accumulated until the current timestamp for the specific reward
     token.
-* This function will call the `distributeRewards` function before claiming the
+-   This function will call the `distributeRewards` function before claiming the
     rewards.
-* The rewardToken must exist in the rewards distribution contract
+-   The rewardToken must exist in the rewards distribution contract

 #### `claimAllRewards()`

-* Claim all the rewards accumulated until the last update timestamp for all the
+-   Claim all the rewards accumulated until the last update timestamp for all the
     reward tokens.
-* This function will call the `distributeRewards` function before claiming the
+-   This function will call the `distributeRewards` function before claiming the
     rewards.

 ### Permissioneless Functions

 #### `distributeRewards()`

-* Withdraw the rewards from the rewards distribution contract and compound the
+-   Withdraw the rewards from the rewards distribution contract and compound the
     SHU rewards into the staked amount.
 As this is beneficial for all keypers,
     this function can be called by anyone.

 ### Owner Functions (DAO)

 #### `setLockPeriod(uint256 newLockPeriod)`

-* The minimum staking period for SHU tokens before they can be unstaked.
+-   The minimum staking period for SHU tokens before they can be unstaked.
-* Measured in seconds.
+-   Measured in seconds.
-* New stakes will have the new lock period.
+-   New stakes will have the new lock period.
-* For existing stakes, the lock period will be considered only if the new lock
+-   For existing stakes, the lock period will be considered only if the new lock
     period is lower than the current one for that stake.
 This ensures that the
     keyper can trust that their tokens will never be locked for longer than the
     agreed-upon period when they staked, while also allowing keyper to unstake
     their SHU tokens in emergency situations.
     **TODO: Validade this statement with the DAO**

 #### `setRewardsDistribution(address newRewardsDistribution)`